joneldesouza/setransp_newsletter/README.md

-setransp_newslleter
+Setransp Newsletter
 ===================

-Change the template in content type of newsletter in the node display
+Change the template in content type of newsletter in the node display with Drupal.